withastro/astro/.changeset/shy-eggs-grin.md

 'astro': patch
 ---

-Fixes an issue with action handler context by passing correct ActionAPIContext
+Fixes an issue with action handler context by passing the correct context (`ActionAPIContext`).